-This article first appeared in The Havok Journal February 21, 2015.
+This article first appeared in The Havok Journal on February 21, 2015.

-One of the perks of being a paratrooper are the cool uniforms.
+One of the perks of being a paratrooper is the cool uniform.
 I’ve always loved the maroon beret combined with the bloused Corcoran boots while wearing Class As (not the lame blue ones work today, the forest green).
-I’m not a big fan of getting dressed up but that uniform looks bad ass, no question about it.
+I’m not a big fan of getting dressed up but that uniform looks badass, no question about it.
 As soon as I got back to Ft Bragg I went to “General Jacksons” and got my combat patch sewn on the right sleeve, completing the picture.

 We’ve all seen the commercials on television of the soldier returning home from war.
-He arrives at his home in his dress uniform, duffle bag over his shoulder, chest full of his ribbons.
-He is met by his dog in the front yard, he leans down to pet him, and then is greeted by a tearful, grateful family.
-I’d fantasized about that moment my entire life so, the first chance I had to secure a 4 day pass, I booked a flight to see my parents in Connecticut.
+He arrives at his home in his dress uniform, a duffle bag over his shoulder, and a chest full of his ribbons.
+He is met by his dog in the front yard, he leans down to pet him and then is greeted by a tearful, grateful family.
+I’d fantasized about that moment my entire life so, the first chance I had to secure a 4-day pass, I booked a flight to see my parents in Connecticut.

 I spent over an hour getting dressed prior to the flight.
 I shined my boots until they looked like mirrors.
 I used a ruler to make sure my branch insignia was in the proper location.
 I checked my “gig line” in the mirror a hundred times, making sure the buttons on my shirt lined up with my shiny brass belt buckle.
 I looked “STRAC”.
 I then departed for Raleigh Airport.

-I thought that I would be treated as a VIP, a conquering hero.
-I envisioned being driven to my gate in one of those six seater golf carts, followed by people swarming me, demanding I go to the airport bar with them so they could by me a drink.
-Once on the plane I was sure they’d bump me up to First Class and people would applaud as I stood up and exited the aircraft.
+I thought that I would be treated like a VIP, a conquering hero.
+I envisioned being driven to my gate in one of those six-seater golf carts, followed by people swarming me, demanding I go to the airport bar with them so they could buy me a drink.
+Once on the plane, I was sure they’d bump me up to First Class and people would applaud as I stood up and exited the aircraft.

 It didn’t quite work out that way.
 I had to go through security like all the “common” (non-airborne qualified) folks.
 The TSA agent at the screening point gave me a barely interested once over and said, “You’re gonna have to take those boots off”.
 I was appalled.
 Didn’t she realize it took me about fifteen minutes to get the laces lined up correctly?
 I looked around for help, a supervisor or concierge who would tell her, “He’s a combat vet, he doesn’t have to take his shoes off.”